snu-causality-lab/deduce-dep/README.md

 ## Preparation

 At this moment, we only support Unix-based systems (we hard-coded path separators as `/`).
+You may place `CD_DD` in your home directory.
+(Otherwise, you may need to change some variables in python scripts later.)
 Please use `python` 3.11 since we did not test other versions.
 You may install python packages necessary to run experiments by first checking `requirements.txt` (you may ignore version constraints for the packages listed in the requirements.txt.)